schneiderfelipe/HTM.jl/docs/src/guide.md

 ## Features (HTML)

-HyperscriptLiteral.jl is a tagged template literal that renders the specified markup as an element, text node, or nothing as appropriate.
+HTM.jl is a tagged template literal that renders the specified markup as an element, text node, or nothing as appropriate.

 ```jldoctest
 julia> htm"<em>I'm an element!</em>"